greenhost/viper/doc/README.md

 ## The systray gui

-Once you start this application it will sit rather quietly in your system tray until you stablish the connection.
+Once you start this application it will sit rather quietly in your system tray until you establish the connection.
 You do not have to install this one, it is a self-standing executable.
 You may place it in your *Start Up* items if you wish to have it available upon startup.

 ![illustration2](res/configure.png "Configure the VPN client")